 More coming soon!Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!

 Slack's desktop app is the best way to use Slack on a Mac.
-Along with the features available in your browser, the app loads your conversations more quickly, gives you more control over notifications, and has better support for multiple teams.
+Along with the features available in your browser, the app loads your conversations more quickly, gives you more control over notifications, and has better support for multiple workspaces.

 Download and install Slack